Zerio-Scripts/esx_society/README.md

 # esx_society

+THIS IS JUST THE NORMAL ESX_SOCIETY BUT MADE TO WORK WITH ZERIO-MULTIJOBS

 Society management for ESX.
 Adds employee management (hire, fire, promote / demote, change salary), society bank accounts and money washing.
 It's crucial that this script gets started before all resources that utilize societies do, or else many things will go wrong.

 ## Requirements